Rabies lyssavirus and Australian bat lyssavirus factsheet

 ABLV

-What are the human symptoms of rabies/ABLV?
+What are the human symptoms of RABV/ABLV?

 What is the risk of contracting the virus?

-People at increased risk of contracting lyssaviruses are those whose occupational, volunteering, or recreational activities put them at increased risk of exposure.
+People at increased risk of contracting lyssaviruses are those whose occupational, volunteering or recreational activities put them at increased risk of exposure.
 In Australia, the risk is greatest in those people who holiday or work in countries in which rabies is present, or people who come into close contact with bat species.
-This includes wildlife carers, wildlife officers, and veterinarians.
+This includes wildlife carers, wildlife officers and veterinarians.

-Only appropriately vaccinated and trained people should handle bats.
 Community members should not handle bats and should contact the nearest registered vaccinated wildlife carer (through a wildlife service or carer group), wildlife officer or veterinarian for assistance if a bat requires rescuing.
 If bats must be handled, safety precautions, such as wearing protective gloves and clothing, should be observed.
 Every effort should be made to avoid being bitten or scratched.

 What are the clinical signs of Rabies/ABLV in animals?